mooeypoo/wikilookup-wordpress/README.md

 4. Start writing code! :)

 Note: `grunt build` will create a releasable plugin directory in `_release/trunk`; that is the best way to test whether the changes you've made will work for a standalone plugin.
 To continuously test, you can add the plugin folder to a local WordPress installation and use that to develop and debug.

+### Using the Docker container
+The repository comes ready-made with a docker container that activates a new WordPress installation with the wikilookup plugin read from the `_release/trunk` folder.

+1. Create the trunk files by running `grunt trunk`
+2. Run docker-compose `docker-compose up`
+3. Change the code.... and to update, run `grunt trunk` again

+The docker container reads from the `_release/trunk` folder to mimic, as close as possible, the real plugin files, without the development files.

+## Credits
+* This plugin was written by [Moriel Schottlender](http://moriel.smarterthanthat.com), under a GPL-v3 license.
+* Design guidance by Nirzar Pangarkar
+* For a standalone plugin, see [jQuery.Wikilookup](https://github.com/mooeypoo/jquery.wikilookup)